Table Of Content

 • Rhythmic, regulating sounds or music

-• Deep pressure input (bear hugs, squeezes)
+• Deep pressure input (bear hugs, squeezes, weighted blankets)

 • Visual imagery (glitter jars, guided relaxation script)